-- 1. Safety will be addressed fully in the project's planning and criteria development, and implemented throughout design, equipment procurement, installation, construction, testing, inspection, acceptance, systemization, training, operations, maintenance, and ultimately, closure. - 2.
+- 1. Safety will be addressed fully in the project's planning and criteria development, and implemented throughout design, equipment procurement, installation, construction, testing, inspection, acceptance, systemization, training, operations, maintenance, and ultimately closure. - 2.
 Hazards associated with each system, subsystem, equipment, or facility will be identified and evaluated.
 These hazards will be tracked in a formal hazard tracking log, eliminated via design change, or controlled to an acceptable level throughout the entire life of the plant.
 Field and engineering changes (management of change) will be subjected to safety reviews to identify and minimize potential risk, avoid compromising safety, and help to minimize costly changes and retrofitting actions. - 3.
 Safe and efficient disposal must be included in all operations using or producing hazardous materials. - 4.
 Accidents, injuries, system loss, and near misses will be evaluated for lessons learned and corrective actions to prevent recurrence.
 Hazard analyses will be updated as required by review of "lessons learned."

 There are several templates available to model a plan.
-At Blue Grass Chemical Agent Destruction Pilot Plant (BGCAPP), we implemented the Program Manager for Chemical Agent Demilitarization (PMCD) System Safety Management Plan (SSMP), which is based on the Army Safety Program (AR 385-10), System Safety Engineering (DA Pam 385-16), and is based on U.S. Military Standard 882D.
-BGCAPP produced a flow diagram (See Exhibit 2) as the basis of our plan and project procedures.
+At Blue Grass Chemical Agent Destruction Pilot Plant we implemented the Program Manager for Chemical Agent Demilitarization (PMCD) System Safety Management Plan (SSMP) which is based on the Army Safety Program (AR 385-10), System Safety Engineering (DA Pam 385-16), and is based on US Military Standard 882D.
+BGCAPP produced a flow diagram (See exhibit 2) as the basis of our plan and project procedures.
 Flow diagrams provide a systematic approach and ensure that each activity is clearly defined and assigned.
 Section numbers identified in the flow diagram indicate where each is explained within the plan.

 System safety applies engineering and management principles, criteria, and techniques to achieve acceptable mishap risk, within the constraints of operational effectiveness, time, and cost, throughout all phases of the system life cycle.
-It draws upon professional knowledge and specialized skills in the mathematical, physical, and scientific disciplines, together with the principles and methods of engineering design and analysis, to specify and evaluate the environmental, safety, and health mishap risk associated with a system.
+It draws upon professional knowledge and specialized skills in the mathematical, physical, and scientific disciplines, together with the principles and methods of engineering design and analysis, to specify and evaluate the environmental, safety, and health mishap risk associated with a system.2 the various classifications.

-How risk will be defined is central to the plan.
-Many companies utilize a risk matrix.
-(See Exhibit 3 of 882.Ds for mishap values and Exhibit 4 for risk assessment codes (RAC) and resolution authority.)
-This tool also needs to specify who has the authority to accept the risk at the various classifications.
 This should follow some hierarchy.
-At BGCAPP, a residual risk acceptance rating of 4 could be approved by the safety manager.
+At BGCAPP a residual risk acceptance rating of 4 could be approved by the safety manager.
 A RAC of 3 by the government project manager, but higher RACs of 2 or 1 scores would require very senior (off project) approval.
 Thus, significant effort is expended to reduce residual risk to 3 or 4 during design.
 This keeps the operational risk low and the approval local.

+How risk will be defined is central to the plan.
+Many companies utilize a risk matrix.
+(See exhibit 3 of 882 D's for mishap values and exhibit 4 for risk assessment codes (RAC) and resolution authority).
+This tool also needs to specify who has the authority to accept the risk at